 31 Ways to Save Money Every Day of the Month

-A Starbucks trip here, a trendy gadget or prepackaged dinner there -- wasted money adds up.
+A Starbucks trip here, a trendy gadget or prepackaged dinner there — wasted money adds up.
 Saving for a rainy day can be surprisingly simple, though.
-With this compilation of 31 easy-to-incorporate tips from Cheapism.com, there's a new way to save every single day of the month.
+With this compilation of 31 easy-to-incorporate tips from Cheapism, there's a new way to save every single day of the month.

 It is all too easy to stop at the coffee shop before work or as an afternoon break, buy bottled water on the go, and order a drink with a meal out.
 This adds up to no small cost over time.
-Business Insider reports that Americans spend at least 300 times the cost of tap water to drink bottled water.
+Consumers spend about 800 times more for bottled water than plain old tap water.
 The average worker also shells out more than $1,000 annually on coffee, according to a survey by the staffing firm Accounting Principals.
 Start filling up on tap water in a go-anywhere bottle and making coffee at home.

 Every degree you lower a programmable thermostat for at least eight hours a day can shave 1 percent off your heating costs, according to the U.S. Department of Energy.
 Keep the temperature at a maximum of 68 and bundle up in a sweater or drape an extra blanket on the bed if necessary.
 In warmer weather, cut the AC and use fans to create a cross breeze.
 Leave windows open at night, when it's cooler.